Morgend/Geometry.Net/README.md

 - Add more functionality to the library

 And perhaps it will be transformed into mathematical library which will consist for serveral .NET projects with minimum dependencies.

+## Enjoy!

+I hope you will enjoy the usage of the library!
+Good luck!